 During the coronavirus pandemic, many non-essential employees turned their homes into offices.
 Almost one year later, many employees around the country are still working remotely.
 How have you been able to create a functional home office?

 Architectural Digest provided their 65 favorite home-office layouts that inspire productivity.
 Here are a few of our favorites:

 Expanding or Downsizing?
 Let’s Connect.

 Whether your company is considering expanding or downsizing, Formcraft is here to help.
-You may think that two to three years out from lease expiration is too soon to start thinking about your next move.
+You may think two to three years from lease expiration is too soon to start thinking about your next move.
 But that’s our sweet spot at Formcraft.
-Our workplace strategists and interior designers will work with you to visualize your perfect office space and our construction team will make that vision a reality.
+Our workplace strategists and interior designers will work with you to visualize your perfect office space, and our construction team will make that vision a reality.